Adamjee Government Science College

 Adamjee Government Science College (AGSC) (دانش کدہَ آدم جی برائے سائنس) is an educational institution in Karachi, Pakistan.

+Adamjee Government Science College is the best public college in Karachi, which has the honour of having many noble alumni who are now shining stars in their fields.
+The teachers at AGSC are also very experienced in caring for all academic needs of the students.

+The college is frequently rated as one of the best public colleges, and only the students securing high grades in SSC-I are eligible for admission.

+History

 It was established in 1961, by All Pakistan Memon Educational and Welfare Society through the financial help and efforts of late Sir Adamjee Haji Dawood and Mr. Abdul Ghani Dada Bhai Junani.
-It is located in the heart of the city, near the mausoleum of Quaid-e-Azam Muhammad Ali Jinnah (the father of Pakistan), in the area of Garden East (Jamshed Town) on Business Recorder Road, Karachi.
-The college is frequently rated as one of the best public college, and only the students securing high grades in matriculation are eligible for admission.

-History

 The inauguration ceremony was performed by the then President of Pakistan, Field Marshal General Ayub Khan, on 30 July 1961.

 The college commenced with 100 students in class XI and every year a new class was added and up to 1965, it became a full-fledged degree science college, with more than two hundred students at Intermediate level and forty five students at degree level.

 The college was nationalized on 1 September 1972.
 At that time there were 400 students in Intermediate and 100 students in Degree Classes.
 Since then, the enrollment has grown steadily, and at present there are over Thirteen Hundred Students in Intermediate and One Hundred in Degree classes.
 In fact the number of students has tripled since nationalization without much corresponding increase in physical facilities and number of academic and non-academic staff.